Do Pergolas Require Planning Permission?

 - Issues with selling the property later on because of non-compliance issues

-Taking the time to make sure your pergolas comply with local rules ensure that you won’t have to deal with such issues.
+Taking the time to make sure your pergola complies with local rules ensure that you won’t have to deal with such issues.

 Tips To Comply With Local Rules